SEU-ALLEN-codebase/ManifoldAnalysis/README.md

 3. OptimalSubspaceResult.jpg: 3D plot of the final optimal feature subspace
 4. scoreplot.png: score changes vs. dimension
 5. clusteringlabel.txt: clustering label result for each data point

+## Notice
+1. The number of parallel threads can be modified in "KANNDBSCAN.py", please adjust it according to the machine used